jColeChanged/jColeChanged.github.io/_posts/2019-04-23-hypothesis.md

 If you've been playing with these examples, you may have noticed that hypothesis has found breaking examples quite easily.
 Not just ones where the function returned a negative result, but actual errors.
-The add function isn't overloaded so as to support adding arbitray numeric types.
+The add function isn't overloaded so as to support adding arbitrary numeric types.
 If it wasn't an error you expected to see, than you may begin to understand just how useful this search for falsifying examples is.
 It doesn't just give you confidence that your code works.
 It can end up teaching you something you hadn't known.

 At the same time, you might not have seen these errors.
-When hypothesis runs tests, it generates them stoachastically.
+When hypothesis runs tests, it generates them stochastically.
 It's possible for two different runs of hypothesis to generate different examples.

 This is an important thing to keep in mind when using `hypothesis`.
 It